 Dimensions: 14.2 x 6 x 9 inches

 Hypertherm has been setting the standard in plasma cutting systems for years.
 They make a high-quality product and they back it up with incredible customer service and support.
 On top of all that their units are made right here in the U.S.A.
 They even OEM products for other manufacturers in the industry.

 Hypertherm’s reputation rests solidly on their product’s ability to do exactly what they say it will.
 In that regard, the Powermax45 is an absolute beast.
 This guy can make precise cuts through 1/2″ steel all day long.
 And while it carries a hefty price tag, it’s easy on consumables (186% more efficient than some models) which means it’s easier on your checkbook over the long haul.

 As an added perk, Hypertherm’s consumables are less expensive than those of many other manufacturers.
 This is something that should NOT be overlooked if you’re operating a business where maintaining profit margins is important.

 The controls on the Powermax45 are very straightforward.
 There’s a mode switch that toggles between three primary modes:

-Non-continuous pilot arc – this is the standard setting used for cutting metal plate of varying thickness.
+- Non-continuous pilot arc – this is the standard setting used for cutting metal plates of varying thickness.